chinamike65/hugo-tuolesi/content/book6/book6en.md

 Venerable Atisha has several characteristics: First, the inheritance is the most complete.

-Venerable Atisha has the inheritance of Nagarjuna Bodhisattva, Wusang Bodhisattva, Shiqin Bodhisattva and other major Bodhisattvas.
+Venerable Atisha has the inheritance of Nagarjuna Bodhisattva, Asanga Bodhisattva, Shiqin Bodhisattva and other major Bodhisattvas.
 The inheritance of the sutras is complete, and even the inheritance of Theravada is also very complete.

-For people in Tibetan areas, the first thing they see is his heritage.
+For people in Tibet, the first thing they see is his heritage.

 Second, his listening, thinking, and cultivation are very complete.

 Third, his achievements are high.

-Therefore, the Tibetans at that time, the Master, and King Ali from the Tibetan area discussed together: We should invite the Venerable Atisha to come to the Tibetan area to teach the Fa.
+Therefore, the Tibetans at that time, the Master, and King Ali from the Tibetan area discussed together: We should invite the Venerable Atisha to come to the Tibetan area to teach the Dharma.

 In order to invite the Venerable Atisha, the Tibetan area sent many people, one after another, to India, and finally the Venerable Atisha was invited.

 After arriving in the Tibetan area, Venerable Atisha began to rectify Tibetan Buddhism, and cleaned up those that were really not in accordance with the law at that time, such as some from the upper body of the emperor, and some false teachings.

-His Holiness also sorted out the outlines of the entire 84,000 Dharma-doors and wrote the famous "Bodhi Path and Torch", which has benefited countless people in future generations.
+His Holiness also sorted out the outlines of the entire 84,000 Dharma-doors and wrote the famous "Lamp for the Path to Enlightenment", which has benefited countless people in future generations.

 6. Kadampa

-Venerable Atisha came to the Tibetan area to spread the Dharma later, and he assisted the eldest disciple Chung Dunpa to establish the Kadam School.
+Venerable Atisha came to Tibet to spread the Dharma later, and he assisted the eldest disciple Chung Dunpa to establish the Kadam School.

 The main practice of Kadampa is the Three Ways: